pyOpenSci/python-package-guide/documentation/index.md

 * CODE_OF_CONDUCT.md
 * LICENSE.txt
 * User-facing documentation website with tutorials
-* API documentation (often found in the user facing documentation website)
+* API documentation (often found in the user-facing documentation website)

 The pages in this section of our guide provide you with more detail about creating each of the above elements.
 We also suggest